Christians Should Celebrate Hanukkah. (revised

 reason to celebrate Hanukkah

-understanding as to why the miracle lasted eight days, and why there are eight
+the miracle lasted eight days and why there are eight candles to be lit, with

-December 24, 2016 it occurred to me during some prayer time that there is
+24, in the year 2016, it occurred to me during some prayer time that there is another

-actually another reason there are 8 candles and one in the middle as the
+reason there are eight candles and one in the middle as the servant candle.

-was discussing the length of time it is taking before Jesus returns to set up
+discussed the time it is taking before Jesus returns to set up His Kingdom on

-His Kingdom on Earth as it is in Heaven in 2 Peter Chapter 3, he referenced
+Earth as it is in Heaven in 2 Peter Chapter 3, he referenced Psalm 90:4 where

 the Lord is as a thousand years, and a thousand years are as one day.